apache/mxnet/docs/static_site/src/pages/api/cpp/index.md

 ## Building C++ Package

 The cpp-package directory contains the implementation of C++ API.
-As mentioned above, users are required to build this directory or package before using it.
+Users are required to build this directory or package before using it.
-**The cpp-package is built while building the MXNet shared library, *libmxnet.so*.**
+**The cpp-package is built while building the MXNet shared library, *libmxnet.so*, with *USE\_CPP\_PACKAGE* option turned on.
+Please follow the steps to build the C++ package**

 ### Steps to build the C++ package:
 1. Building the MXNet C++ package requires building MXNet from source.